jvs/knives/rules.md

 **Changes:**
 - Discard 2 cards face-down instead of banking them (don't count as coins)
 - Shadow banker's coins don't count toward the banker's total
+- (Shadow banker should actively try to take coins, to help the banker)

 **Scoring (if banker wins 0 coins):**
 - Banker + Shadow: +2 points each